yogurt-foundation/yogurt-css-documentation/docs/typography/list-style-type.md

 ## List Stype Type

-Utilities for controlling the bullet/number style of a list.
+Utilities for manipulating the bullet/number style of a list.

 ### Usage